syncfusion-content/windowsforms-docs/WindowsForms/Sparkline/SparklineTypes.md

 ---
 layout: post
-title: Overview | Windows Forms | Syncfusion
+title: Sparkline Types in Windows Forms Sparkline control | Syncfusion
-description: SparklineTypes
+description: Learn about Sparkline Types support in Syncfusion Windows Forms Sparkline control and more details.
 platform: windowsforms
 control: Sparkline
 documentation: ug
 ---

-# Types of Sparklines
+# Sparkline Types in Windows Forms Sparkline

 SparkLine control supports three types of Sparklines and the sparkline control must be bound to a data source.
 It supports a variety of datasource such as DataTable and any component that implements the interface IEnumerable, ICollection, IList.